 5. Minimum Wage

 Different states have different minimum wages for employees in the trucking industry.
 As such, the Truckload Carriers Association (TCA) has asked members to be aware of such differences when running operations in several states.

 Many states are raising the minimum wage in 2019, and it’s vital for employers to monitor and understand the new state law requirements for minimum wage.
 Some of the states that have raised their wage include Arkansas ($9.25), Arizona ($11) and Alaska ($9.89).

 In California, the wage depends on the number of employees you have.
 For example, if you have more than 25 employees, the wage is $12.00.
 It’s $11 if you have fewer than 25.

-Understanding the minimum wage law is necessary to prevent possible wage lawsuits filed by employees.
+Understanding the minimum wage law is necessary to prevent possible wage lawsuits filed by employees of truck accident.
 As you know, such lawsuits can be quite costly.

 6. Speed Limiter

 In 2016, the FMCSA and NHTSA established guidelines for speed limiters for trucks.
 These rules required all trucks to have speed limiting devices.
 However, the rules didn’t provide the top speeds for truck drivers.

 Some of the suggestions included 60, 65, and 68 mph.

 However, the majority of the industry parties have been against the idea of using these devices.
 As such, the rule received major disapproval in July 2017, but this doesn’t imply it’s dead.